Roles in xMatters can be tricky to understand since they're applied in different ways to control security throughout the product.

 Note: Not all users have access to roles in xMatters.
-This article can help you understand how roles are used in your system; please work with your CSM to define and implement the roles that meet your business needs.
+This article can help you understand how roles are used in your system; please work with Client Assistance to define and implement the roles that meet your business needs.

 1. Role-on-role permissions